nikolayvmarinov/nikolayvmarinov.github.io/_pages/research.md

 ## Dissertation on sanctions

-* I wrote my dissertation on economic sanctions:
+* My dissertation on economic sanctions:
-  * I wanted to know why political rivalry makes it hard to end economic sanctions
+  * asked why political rivalry makes sanctions long
-* Since then, I have looked at:
+* I have looked or I am looking at:
-  * whether sanctions destablize leaders
+  * whether sanctions destablize leaders,
-  * whether individual sanctions cause elite defections in autocratic regimes
+  * whether sanctions cause elite defections in autocracies

 ## Interest in how the outside world changes democracy

 * Sanctions are one way to influence others, and building democracy abroad is an overriding interest of Western Powers.
-I want to know:
+I have pursued or I am pursuing projects on:
   * whether foreign pressure reverses coups,
-  * what intervenining in other countries' elections does,
+  * whether declining Western support is why mass moblization no longer brings democracy,
-  * whether dwindling outside support is the reason mass moblization does not bring democracy
+  * what intervenining in other countries' elections does

 ##  New data to study democracy

-* To get to the role of the international community in spreading liberalization, new data collections are needed.
-I have spearheaded efforts to collect data on:
+* To get at the role the international community plays in liberalization, new data are needed.
+I have spearheaded data collections on:
-  * all elections around the world, regardless of their democratic quality,
+  * all elections around the world (NELDA),
   * how states intervene in elections,
-  * how international factors affect protests
+  * international influences on protests

 ##  I come from Bulgaria

 * So I want to know:
-  * what causes corruption - for example, governments stealing aid after floods,
+  * what causes corruption (Bulgaria: number 1 in EU!),
-  * can social media help stop government theft of public resources?
+  * can social media help advocates organize?
-  * how does the government steal elections?
+  * how does the Bulgarians government steal elections?

 ##  Authoritarians

-* Authoritarian regimes are fascinating.
-I want to know:
+* Authoritarian regimes harbor many puzzles.
+I ask:
   * why they spread conspiracy theories,
-  * why they sometimes stage show trials and sometimes deploy blackouts in the aftermath of accidents and natural disasters
+  * why they sometimes stage show trials and sometimes deploy blackouts to deal with scandals

 ![Research](/images/research.png)